JoergBitzer/AudioDevOrga/1_DerStartMitJUCE.md

     # VERSION ...                               # Set this if the plugin version is different to the project version
     # ICON_BIG ...                              # ICON_* arguments specify a path to an image file to use as an icon for the Standalone
     # ICON_SMALL ...
-    COMPANY_NAME "Jade"                          # Specify the name of the plugin's author IS_SYNTH FALSE                       # Is this a synth or an effect?
+    COMPANY_NAME "Jade Hochschule"                          # Specify the name of the plugin's author IS_SYNTH FALSE                       # Is this a synth or an effect?
     NEEDS_MIDI_INPUT FALSE               # Does the plugin need midi input?
     NEEDS_MIDI_OUTPUT FALSE              # Does the plugin need midi output?
     IS_MIDI_EFFECT FALSE                 # Is this plugin a MIDI effect?
     # EDITOR_WANTS_KEYBOARD_FOCUS TRUE/FALSE    # Does the editor need keyboard focus?
     COPY_PLUGIN_AFTER_BUILD FALSE        # Should the plugin be installed to a default location after building?
-    PLUGIN_MANUFACTURER_CODE Jade               # A four-character manufacturer id with at least one upper-case character PLUGIN_CODE gai0                            # A unique four-character plugin id with exactly one upper-case character
+    PLUGIN_MANUFACTURER_CODE IHAJ               # A four-character manufacturer id with at least one upper-case character PLUGIN_CODE Gai0                            # A unique four-character plugin id with exactly one upper-case character
                                                 # GarageBand 10.3 requires the first letter to be upper-case, and the remaining letters to be lower-case
     FORMATS AU VST3 Standalone                  # The formats to build.
 Other valid formats are: AAX Unity VST AU AUv3 PRODUCT_NAME "ASimpleGain")        # The name of the final executable, which can differ from the target name